Nigerian forces making Islamist insurgency worse: Amnesty

 “Every injustice carried out in the name of security only fuels more terrorism, creating a vicious circle of murder and destruction.”

-The report is likely to add to calls for Nigeria’s security forces to change its heavy-handed approach to tackling the insurgency, which critics have long said is driving desperate youths into the arms of Boko Haram.
+The report is likely to add to calls for Nigeria’s military to change its heavy-handed approach to tackling the insurgency, which critics have long said is driving desperate youths into the arms of Boko Haram.

 It details cases of abuses stretching back to the start of the Boko Haram uprising in 2009.